Notes on the dimension dependence in high-dimensional central limit theorems for hyperrectangles: Acknowledgements

 \section{Acknowledgements}

 The author thanks Denis Chetverikov and Arun Kumar Kuchibhotla for their valuable comments.
+The author is also grateful to two anonymous referees for their constructive comments which have significantly improved a former version of this paper.
 This work was supported by JST CREST Grant Number JPMJCR14D7 and JSPS KAKENHI Grant Numbers JP17H01100, JP18H00836, JP19K13668.